 So you’ve been using AVR, PIC or some other microcontroller for a while and would like to try 32-bit ARM chips like the STM32 line.
 Want to start playing with them but don’t know how or where to start; I’m here to help.

-ARM is taking over the embedding wold, they're ubiquitous in smart phones, tablets, laptops, other computers, cars, refrigerators, microwave ovens, monitors, printers, you name it!
+ARM has taken over the embedded world, they’re ubiquitous in smartphones, tablets, laptops, computers inside computers, cars, refrigerators, microwave ovens, monitors, printers, you name it.

 Note: Be aware that ARM is an architecture that manufacturers can implement.
 Is a common mistake to think ARM is a microcontroller on itself, it is not.

 ST Microelectronics’s implementation of ARM are the STM32 microcontrollers: inexpensive, powerful and with great free software/hardware support.

 Various series are available: F0, F1, F2, …, F7.
 You can identify your chip series after the STM32 prefix, I’m using a board with the “STM32F103C8” chip, so the series is F1.

 These chips are relatively inexpensive and widely available, often mounted in convenient development or breakout boards.

 Individual chips can be bought from electronic stores like Digi-Key or Mouser.
 For the current purpose though, making your own PCB to mount them is quite inconvenient.

 The other option is to get one of the nice development boards ST offers: